jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment_no_wsl.rst

 ----

-This is one way to make a `Python <https://docs.python.org>`_ Test Driven Development environment on a Windows Computer that does not have `Windows Subsystem Linux`_
+This is one way to make a `Python <https://docs.python.org>`_ Test Driven Development environment on a Windows Computer that does NOT have `Windows Subsystem Linux`_

 ----